Kurokosama/Nanopi-R2S-R4S-OpenWrt/README.md

-## OpenWrt Firmwares for NanoPi-R4S
+## OpenWrt Firmwares for NanoPi R2S and R4S
 ### ⚠ WARNING: USE IT UNDER YOUR OWN RISK.
 ### ⚠ Non-profit Uses Only / 仅供个人学习使用.
 - - -
 My personal customized OpenWrt firmware built by Github Action.
-A fork from CTCGFW.
-Hereby thanks for their awesome work! <br/>
+A fork from immortalwrt project.
+Hereby thanks for their amazing works! <br/>
 OpenWrt Version: 18.06
 - - -
 ## Introduction